jackie-1067/WHSTechNotes/journal.md

   | Hexagon     | Brown | 6  |
   | Triangle | Purple | 4 |
   | Octagon  | Red  | 3  |

+# February 18, 2025
+The most interesting thing I have learned this last week was that there are orphanages for children in China whose parents were executed.
+I was able to learn about this for one of my assignments in World History.
+I was required to find a video and write a short summary about why I chose it and what it was about.
+The video talked about how many children in China lose their parents to execution due to the hight crime rates and strict policies that China has.
+Those children are then taken in by an orphanage where they are taken care of with love and affection until they are eighteen years old.
+I found this interesting because I never knew that these things happen and I felt bad for the children who lost their parents or claimed to be hated by their parents.
+Those children deserve better and I am glad that there is an organization that takes care of them the way that they should be taken care of.